It's a year almost that I have not seen her:

 To build this weather one nest together.

-We are busy working to bring Christina Rossetti's "A Bird Song" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "A Bird Song" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Bird Song" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.